- Roles in a Teams meeting

 - If needed, download an attendance report.

-- If you recorded the meeting, Microsoft Stream will notify you via email when it's ready.
-Access the meeting recording and spot check the video for any playback issues.
-Instructors can get a link to share the Microsoft Stream video on D2L.
+- If you recorded the meeting, access the meeting recording and spot check the video for any playback issues.

 Please contact the IT Services Help Desk for questions about Microsoft Teams.